The Crown Jewels are displayed at the Jewel House in the Tower of London and can be viewed there by the public.

 The largest cut diamond in the world is contained in the Royal Sceptre with the Cross.
 Made of gold and three feet in length, it also contains an enormous amethyst and a superb emerald.
 There are several other sceptres contained in the Crown Jewels.

 The Orb, a golden globe topped by a diamond-encrusted cross dates to 1661 for the coronation of Charles II and is symbolic of the world ruled by Christianity, it is held in the monarch's left hand during the coronation ceremony.
 The jewelled cross which surmounts the orb reflects the monarch's title of Defender of the Faith.The orb

 A smaller orb was made in 1689 for the joint coronation of William III and Mary II.

 The jewels additionally contain five Swords of State, three of which are the Great Sword of State, the Sword of Justice and the Sword of Mercy, all of which are used in the coronation ceremony.
 They are traditionally carried before the monarch as he/she enters Westminster Abbey.

-The Armills are gold bracelets which are meant to symbolize sincerity and wisdom
+The Armills are gold bracelets that are meant to symbolize sincerity and wisdom

-There are also maces, a Queens orb, sixteen silver state trumpets and a variety of banqueting plate used in the coronation ceremony, which also form part of this priceless and unique collection.
+There are also maces, a Queen's orb, sixteen silver state trumpets and a variety of banqueting plate used in the coronation ceremony, which also forms part of this priceless and unique collection.